 This was the largest class of Viking longship.
 It could carry shitloads of Vikings and plenty of beer, but it was too large for traditional raiding.
 Unable to dock in shallow waters, the busse (or buza) needed a deep bay or port to unload.
 The Vikings, however, were normally too drunk and impatient to actually find a decent place to land.
 Many buza crews would often pass out long before arriving anywhere, drifting for days until one of them woke up.

 It was a Viking busse crew that first discovered America, completely by accident but long before Christopher Columbus.
 Unfortunately, they were too shitfaced to even care about it, let alone remember where it was.
 The only cargo they brought back was a fully-grown American bear, but it died long before reaching Scandinavia.*

-*the crew believed the bear to be a Native American woman and treated it as such.
-Thoroughly unimpressed with what they assumed to be an average American women (disobedient, bad tempered, loud and incredibly hairy), the Vikings never even considered a return voyage.
+*The crew believed the bear to be a Native American woman and treated it as such.
+Thoroughly unimpressed with what they assumed to be an average American woman — it was disobedient, bad tempered, loud and incredibly hairy — the Vikings never even considered a return voyage to America.

 Here we can see a Viking busse crew disembarking.
 As you can see, they are totally smashed, very happy and completely lost.